Nathan-Wrpt/Movie-recommendation-algorithm-TPS/README.md

      |
      |-- algo/
      |    |-- graphcreation.c     # All the functions to create/update the graph
      |    |-- graphWholeDB.bin    # The updated graph of the whole dataset
      |
-     |-- all.h                    # Contains all the structures/global variables
+     |-- globalVarAndStructures.h # Contains all the structures/global variables
      |
      |-- ************************************************************************
 ```